List of colleges and universities in Iowa

-There are fifty-six colleges and universities in the U.S. state of Iowa that are listed under the Carnegie Classification of Institutions of Higher Education.
+There are fifty-two colleges and universities in the U.S. state of Iowa that are listed under the Carnegie Classification of Institutions of Higher Education.
 The Iowa Board of Regents, a governing board, oversees the state's three public universities – the University of Iowa, Iowa State University, and the University of Northern Iowa.

-With 4,685 students, Drake University is the state's largest private not-for-profit school.
+With 4,345 students, Drake University is the state's largest private not-for-profit school.
 The state's oldest post-secondary institution is Loras College, a private Catholic school in Dubuque that was founded in 1839, seven years before Iowa became a state.

 The state's only two law schools, the University of Iowa College of Law and Drake University Law School, are both accredited by the American Bar Association.
 Roy J. and Lucille A. Carver College of Medicine and Des Moines University are the state's two medical schools.
 The majority of Iowa's post-secondary institutions are accredited by the Higher Learning Commission (HLC).
 Most are accredited by multiple agencies, such as the Commission on Collegiate Nursing Education (CCNE), the National Association of Schools of Music (NASM), and the National League for Nursing (NLNAC).